gerep/gerep.github.io/now.md

 (This is a [now page](https://nownownow.com/about))

-The _winter_ is coming to Brazil!

-_Winter_ because it will be around 20 celsius =)

-I am playing computer games only during weekends.
+Playing computer games only during weekends.
 I can do a better use of my time doing something else, like reading.

-So far, I have read 6 books this year.
-I am preparing a page where I can list them and share my thoughts.

 Still answering "no" to focus on what is significant.